vallamkondas-fall2020/ami/README.md

 ## Running an instance of the AMI image
-Launch the AMI image using the under EC2 in the AWS console
+Launch the AMI image using the under EC2 in the AWS console.